 Recording a transaction in a journal using an accounting entry is called Journalizing.
 It records both the debit and credit side of a business transaction.

-Entry of a business transaction recorded in the journal is called a Journal Entry.
+The entry of a business transaction recorded in the journal is called a Journal Entry.
 It shows details of a transaction in a summarized form.

 Nowadays, for businesses and big corporations the entries carry over several pages, hence the totals are mentioned at the end of each page in front of the debit and credit columns.